girlbossceo/conduwuit/README.md

 #### Can I try it out?

 Yes!
-Just open Riot (<https://riot.im/app> or RiotX) and register on the `https://conduit.koesters.xyz:14004` homeserver.
+Just open Riot (<https://riot.im/app> or RiotX for example) and register on the `https://conduit.koesters.xyz:14004` homeserver.

 #### How can I deploy my own?